schooltool-project/schooltool-book/source/what-is-1_0.rst

 What Can I Expect From SchoolTool 1.2?
 ======================================

 SchoolTool 1.2 is a student information system (SIS), a suite of applications for tracking data about students.
-Each one of these applications -- gradebook, attendance, demographics -- is simple on its face but potentially strives to accommodate almost infinite variation in local implementation.
+Each one of these applications -- gradebook, attendance, demographics, discipline tracking -- is simple on its face but potentially strives to accommodate almost infinite variation in local implementation.
 This is software which is never "complete" or "finished."
 Talk to a vendor with a successful, full-featured SIS and you'll likely find that the roots of the product go back well over a decade.

 Reports
 -------

 Arguably, the entire reason for an SIS is to produce reports.
 SchoolTool currently has a small set of reports.
-Adding reports, both web and printed, will be a major focus going forward.
+Adding more reports, both web and printed, will be a major focus going forward.
 If you are interested in using SchoolTool, **tell us what reports you would like to see**, and we'll try to accommodate your needs, because more than likely you aren't the only one with that requirement.

 How Much Has SchoolTool Been Used and Tested?
 ---------------------------------------------